The Inner Product of a Complex Vectors

 This “\(|\space \textit{symbol}\space >\)” notation is called a ket, which is an unusual name for anything.
 It will make sense in a minute, but before we get to that, let’s see how we would implement what we just wrote in numpy.

-Note that we are going to stick to one dimensional numpy arrays of three elements each (in this case).
+For our purposes, we are going to stick to one dimensional numpy arrays of three elements each (in this case).
 Numpy handles vectors like this better and more simply for what we’ll eventually need to do, even if it does mean that ideas like “transpose” end up being a no-op.
 Trying to work with vertical vectors in numpy complicates the code and creates more work for us.

 import numpy as np